Florida Employer's Quarterly Report Instructions for the RT-6 and RT-6A R.12/15

 Historical Past-Year Versions of Florida Form RT-6N

-We have a total of five past-year versions of Form RT-6N in the TaxFormFinder archives, including for the previous tax year.
+We have a total of six past-year versions of Form RT-6N in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Florida Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.